-On the first and second Sunday of each month Crux sings at St. Mary’s Church on Haddington Road the 9:30am mass.
+On the first and third Sunday of each month Crux sings at St. Mary’s Church on Haddington Road the 9:30am mass.
 With time and with further donations from the public we hope to sing every Sunday morning.

 Occasionally, we also sing for the Tridentine mass at St. Kevin’s Church on Harrington Street.
 For our up-to-date calendar, see our Facebook Events page.

-Numbering three, four or five voices – sometimes up to ten on major feast days – Crux sings the Ordinary of the Mass and – where reasonably possible – the Propers.
+Numbering four or five voices – sometimes up to ten on major feast days – Crux sings the Ordinary of the Mass and – where reasonably possible – the Propers.

 We are grateful to the clergy and board of St Mary’s Church for hosting and supporting Crux.
 We also acknowledge the generous support of local patrons who are crucial to our group’s continued existence at St. Mary’s.